-From the OptiLink/OptiLink Essentials Launcher you can do the following tasks:
+From the IntelliTunex Launcher you can do the following tasks:

 - Set Preferences

 - Start Tasks

 - Perform Database Maintenance

-- Load Licenses and Generate Fingerprint files.
+- Load Licenses and Generate Fingerprint files

+- Configure SISR (Smart Input Space Recognition)

-- Check the Version Level of OptiLink
+- Check the Version Level of IntelliTunex

-Menu Options Description

-File Refer to "Set Preferences" on page 17.

-Preferences...
-Use to set the Licensing and J2EE Server hosts.

-Exit Exits the OptiLink/OptiLink Essentials Launcher application.

-Tasks "Start Tasks" on page 19.

-Start All Starts all service components.
-The Start All menu item is disabled in Pure client mode.
+Menu Options Description File Refer to "Setting System Preferences" on page 43 Preferences Use to set the Licensing and J2EE Server hosts.
+Exit Exits the IntelliTunex Launcher application Tasks Refer to "Start Tasks" on page 16 Start All Starts all service components.

-Stop All Stops all service components.

-Menu Options Description Start Client Starts the Client service.
+Menu Options Description Stop All Stops all service components.
+Start Client Starts the Client service.
 Stop Client Stops the Client service.
-Maintenance "Performing Database Maintenance" on page 21.
-Remove Jobs And Logs Removes jobs and system logs from the database.
+Maintenance Refer to "Performing Database Maintenance" on page 23 Remove Jobs And Logs Removes jobs and system logs from the database.
 Backup Database Backs up the database to a defined location.
 All tasks must be stopped before backup.
 Output Database to Text File Exports workflows and hot folder settings to a text file.
 Restore Database Restored the database from a pre-defined location.
 Delete Database Deletes the database.
 ZIP Logs The database can be backed up to a ZIP file.
 This will preserve all workflow and hot folder settings.
-Licensing "Licensing" on page 28.
-License Management Used to generate clean fingerprint files, fingerprint files for dongle-less configurations, load the license file, and view license file information.
-SISR "SISR" on page 33 Install ICC Profile...
+Licensing Refer to "Licensing" on page 28 License Management Used to generate clean fingerprint files, finger-print files for dongle-less configurations, load the license file, and view license file information.
+SISR Refer to "SISR" on page 33 Install ICC Profile...
 Used to install ICC profiles.
 Remove ICC Profile...
 Used to remove ICC profiles.
-Help "Help" on page 35 About Displays copyright information on OptiLink/ OptiLink Essentials, including version.
+Help Refer to "Help" on page 36 About Displays copyright information on IntelliTuneX including version.